threefoldtech/playground/docs/user_stories.md

 ### Acceptance Criteria

-    - User can login easily by adding his mnemonics.
+    - User can login easily by adding his mnemonics, then click on 'activate'.
-    - If user don't have an account, click on 'Create Account' button to create an account and generate mnemonics.
+    - If user don't have an account, click on 'Create Account' button to create an account and mnemonics will be generated automatically, then user can add or generate SSH Keys.
 ---
 ## Scenario 2